jasonkneen/claude-task-master/README.md

 3. Place your PRD document in the `scripts/` directory (e.g., `scripts/prd.txt`)
 4. Open Cursor's AI chat and switch to Agent mode

+### Setting up MCP Integration

+Task Master supports two methods of AI integration:

+1. **File-based integration** using the `.roo` directory
+2. **MCP-based integration** using the Model Context Protocol

+During initialization, you can choose which integration method to use:
+- **Use MCP**: Resources packaged in MCP server
+- **Traditional files**: Create `.roo` directory with files
+- **Both**: Support both methods (recommended)

+For more details, see the [AI Integration Documentation](docs/ai-integration.md).

-### Setting up MCP in Cursor
+#### Setting up MCP in Cursor

-To enable enhanced task management capabilities directly within Cursor using the Model Control Protocol (MCP):
+To enable enhanced task management capabilities directly within Cursor using the Model Context Protocol (MCP):

 1. Go to Cursor settings
 2. Navigate to the MCP section